 At first, I thought I was going to be a journalist, stalking breaking news and taking red-eye flights to far-flung locales.
 Then, I thought I was going to be an anthropologist, spending years in the field and writing thick ethnographies.

 Today, I do a little bit of both of those things, but in a much humbler way.
 As a writer, I tell stories about everything from immigration to sexuality, exploring how the issues that affect us daily intersect with the deepest questions in our lives – Who are we?
 Where is God in all of this?
 How now shall we live?
-My work appears in many places, including CT Women, In Touch Magazine, Hyphen, Sojourners, Center for Digital Ethics and Policy, and Wheaton Alumni Magazine.
+My work appears in many places, including Christianity Today, In Touch Magazine, Hyphen, Sojourners, Center for Digital Ethics and Policy, and Wheaton Alumni Magazine.

 I’m currently writing a book with InterVarsity Press, digging into questions I’ve had around wholeness, bodily limits, and vulnerability ever since I started experiencing chronic pain in my early twenties.
 I reflect on my own experiences and tell stories of others I’ve interviewed while weaving in theology and cultural analysis.